Meeting your business expenses

 In the previous strategy, we explained how Income Protection insurance can replace up to 75% of your pre-tax income if you are unable to work due to illness or injury.

-But what if you are a small business owner (eg you are self-employed, in a small partnership or operate your small business through a company)?
+But what if you are as business owner (eg you are self-employed, in a partnership or operate your business through a company)?

 While Income Protection insurance should still be considered, it’s also important to protect the very thing that generates your income – your business.

-By taking out Business Expenses insurance, you can cover 100% of your share of eligible business overheads, should an illness or injury prevent you from working.
+Taking out business expense insurance, you can cover 100% of your share of eligible business overheads, should an illness or injury prevent you from working.

 This could help keep your business afloat and ensure that, in the worst case scenario, there is still a business to sell should the need arise.

-Expenses that can be covered typically include, amongst other things, office rent and loan payments, equipment or vehicle leasing costs and utility bills such as electricity, heating and water.
+Expenses that can be covered typically include, amongst other things, office rent and loan payments.
+As well as, equipment or vehicle leasing costs and utility bills such as electricity, heating and water.